zerowastefestival/zerowastefestival.github.io/index.md

 <a href="#top">Back to top</a>

+## Volunteer with us!

+We are currently looking for volunteers helping us to organise the upcoming Zero Waste Festival: Make It Last.

+Do you want to help the festival but don't have lots of time?
+Or maybe just want free entry to the next festival and choice of workshop?
+Well, the solution is here!
+We need volunteers on the day (24th June in St Andrews Resource Centre) to do various jobs from moving tables to manning doors.
+In exchange for a few hours helping out, you get a run of the festival, meet like-minded people and have a first pick at the swap shops 😉.

+Please contact us at [volunteers@zerowastefestival.ie](mailto:volunteers@zerowastefestival.ie) to get involved.

+<a href="#top">Back to top</a>

 ## Tickets

 The Zero Waste Festival is a nonprofit festival run solely by volunteers.
 However, to bring the festival and workshops to attractive locations close to you, we have to rent premises, arrange for insurance, and reimburse our speakers and workshop leaders.
 That's why we have to ask a small admission charge from our visitors --- but be assured that we try to keep the prices as low as possible.
 If you would like to become a sponsor or partner of the festival and help to offset some of the costs, do not hesitate to get in [contact](/get-involved) with us.